lgatto/TeachingMaterial/Advanved_data_manipulation.md

 Here we will review three R packages that can be used to provide efficient data manipulation:

 - `data.table`: An package for efficient data storage and manipulation
-- `RSQLlite`: Database Interface R driver for SQLite
+- `RSQLite`: Database Interface R driver for SQLite
 - `sqldf`: An R package for runing SQL statements on R data frames, optimized for convenience

 <small>Thank to Kevin Ushey for the `data.table` notes</small>